Anti-Trafficking Compliance Plan

 (jointly “Covered Agreements”).

-However, it may need to be adapted or modified for projects that are larger, more complex, or involve greater risk of trafficking activity.
-For all Covered Agreements, CI Staff engaged in the project (“CI Project Staff”) must examine each one individually to assess the risk of trafficking activity, based on factors such as the number of non-U.S. citizens to be employed and whether the contract or award will involve services or supplies susceptible to trafficking in persons.
+However, it may need to be adapted or modified for projects outside of Covered Agreements that involve greater risk of trafficking activity (“applicable agreements”).
+CI Staff engaged in the project (“CI Project Staff”) must examine each one individually to assess the risk of trafficking activity, based on factors such as the number of non-U.S. citizens to be employed and whether the contract or award will involve services or supplies susceptible to trafficking in persons.
 CI Project Staff must adapt or modify the Compliance Plan as necessary to ensure that it is appropriate to the size and complexity of the contract or award and the nature and scope of the activities to be performed.

 Employee awareness program

-CI posts the Policy on its Intranet where it can be accessed by CI Staff at any time and incorporates it by reference into sub-awards and sub-contracts of Covered Agreements for CI Suppliers.
+CI posts the Policy on its Intranet where it can be accessed by CI Staff at any time and incorporates it by reference into sub-awards and sub-contracts of Covered Agreements for CI Delivery Partners.